WHAT WE DO:

-Feeding not Wasting
+Feeding not Wasting.

-Food rescue is the collection of wholesome edible food that would have otherwise gone to waste from restaurants, grocers, and other food service providers.
+Food recovery/rescue is the collection of wholesome edible food that would have otherwise gone to waste from restaurants, grocers, and other food service providers.
 This food is redistributed to vetted local hunger agencies, all while keeping it out of landfills.

 Yes.
 Wasted food is worth $165 billion every year.
 This can also be translated as 40 billion meals being wasted.
 We already produce more than enough food, we just need to stop wasting 30% of it.

 Yes.
 The Food Donation Improvement Act of 2021 and the Bill Emerson Good Samaritan Act of 1997 state that donors are protected from any civil or criminal liability when donating food in good faith to a nonprofit agency.
 These laws, supported by the USDA and the EPA, were created to support and encourage the donation of food and groceries.
 Click here to learn more!

 Local shelters, food pantries, and community nonprofits are individually vetted to receive food donations.